Modularity of higher theta series I: cohomology of the generic fiber: The sheaf-cycle correspondence

 Therefore, the top row of \eqref{eq: alt trace eq 1} fits into a commutative diagram

 Similarly we have a commutative diagram

 Putting together \eqref{eq: alternative trace 4} and \eqref{eq: alternative trace 5}, we get a commutative diagram

 whose upper and lower rows agree with those in \eqref{eq: alt trace eq 1}.
 It remains to verify that the vertical composition on the right column, $\mrm{counit}(\Delta') \circ \mrm{unit}(\Delta')$, is the identity map.
-But this is one of the axioms of an adjunction. \end{proof}
+But this is the triangle identity for the adjunction $((\Delta')^*,\Delta'_*)$. \end{proof}